Proryanator/neural-knight/Assets/README.md

 Put information in here on how CURRENT game mechanics work.
 As new mechanics are added, do update this.

 ### Player ###
-<b>Movement:</b>
+Movement:
     You always face the direction of the mouse, and you fire in that direction too.
     Your legs face either your facing direction, or make you 'walk backwards' based on your current movement.

+Death:
+    When the player dies, we still want enemies and AI to track it's last spot.

+    There's an object in the scene with the tag of AllTags.AI_TRACKER, which is a child of the player.
+It will be detached and left in the scene to be a tracking point for enemy movement.

 Shooting:
     Player shots will damage enemies, and will disappear on good data contact + hitting walls.
 Shots also have a set lifetime that will fade at some point and die off.
+How enemies are damaged is handled in their own script, however how much damage to apply is determined by the weapon type, and passed through the projectile.

 ### Enemies ###